saulpierotti/markdown_notebook/BDP.md

 	* A Kubernetes cluster is composed of a control plane and a data plane
 	* The control plane includes the masters, while the data plane includes the worker nodes
 	* EKS provides a managed control plane that is automatically updated with new releases of the Kubernetes software

+## Docker Swarm vs Kubernetes
+* Docker Swarm should be used for small projects and for prototyping, since it is easy to use for who is already familiar with Docker
+* Kubernetes is best for enterprise solutions, and it is also the Google way of dealing with microservices, but the learning curve is quite steep